martinrybak/property_change_notifier/README.md

 ## Usage with Widgets

 `PropertyChangeProvider` can be used to expose a `PropertyChangeNotifier` instance to descendant widgets, and optionally rebuild them when all or certain properties change.
-First, create a root `PropertyChangeProvider` widget with an instance of your model:
+First, create a root `PropertyChangeProvider` widget with an instance of your model.
+Be sure to provide the two generic type parameters: the first being your model type and the second, your property type:

 ```
-PropertyChangeProvider(
+PropertyChangeProvider<MyModel, String>(
   value: MyModel(),
   child: MyApp(...)
 };
 ```

 Then, from any descendant widget, listen for changes to all or some properties by using the standard `of()` syntax typically used with `InheritedWidget`.
 You can then access either the model itself or its last changed property.
+Again, remember to provide the same two generic type parameters.
 Here are a few different examples:

 ### Rebuilding when any property changes
 Just call the static `of()` method anywhere from your widget, passing in its `BuildContext`.